garyttierney/poe-superfilter/doc/syntax.md

 Variable definitions are allowed in two places.

-1. At the start of a filter before any blocks
+1. Anywhere between blocks

-    Variables defined here will be visible globally.
+    Variables defined here will be visible in all blocks following the variable definition.
+    Note that the order is significant here, a variable won't be available in a block that precedes it.

 2. Inside of a block

-    If placed inside of a block, the variable will only be visible in that block and blocks nested inside of it, and only to instructions *after* the variable definition
+    If placed inside of a block, the variable will only be visible in that block and blocks nested inside of it, and only to instructions after the variable definition

 ## Arithmetics